martinalberiolioi/time-tracker/README.md

 - `./vendor/bin/sail down --rmi all -v`
 - `./vendor/bin/sail up`

 If there's an error involving ports used by other applications, you may change them from the .env file.
+For example:
+- APP_PORT=8080

 ## Usage